-This follows HMRC’s previous announcement that it would cancel late filing penalties for taxpayers who can file their tax return online before 28th February to prevent being charged a late filing penalty of £100.
+This comes after HMRC announced it would cancel late filing penalties for taxpayers who can file their tax return online before 28th February to prevent being charged a late filing penalty of £100.

 The payment deadline for self-assessment tax returns is usually 31st January and interest is charged from 1st February on any amounts outstanding.
 However, the 5% late payment penalty that is also charged on any unpaid tax that is still outstanding on 3rd March has been deferred due to the COVID-19 pandemic to give more time to pay or set up a payment plan.